Save $500 through October 22!

 Social media can be a minefield for your brand, or it can be your best early-warning defense system—or both at the same time!
 Hear case studies from organizations that use social both to spot potential crises early and to manage to brushfires that may have already broken out.

 Patients want to connect with others who've been there.
 They know about their peers' health care journey; they want to give back and help others along the way.
-In this session, you'll learn how to build online patient communities that thrive from online community strategists John Novack of Inspire and Colleen Young of Mayo Clinic Connect, both of whom have helped build successful online patient communities at their organizations.
+In this session, you'll learn how to build online patient communities that thrive from John Novack of Inspire and Colleen Young, who is the online community director for Mayo Clinic, both of whom have helped build successful online patient communities at their organizations.

 There’s a good chance your Facebook content—paid or organic—barely registers with your intended audience, considering that it takes only 13 milliseconds for us to process an image and decide to move on to the next or engage with it.
-You’ll learn which types of still images and videos on Facebook are most likely to grab the attention, with an emphasis on mobile delivery.
+You’ll learn which types of videos on Facebook are most likely to grab attention, and how to measure the success of that content.

 You’ll learn how to: